User-Defined Literals Basics

 }String Literals

-String literal operators receive a pointer to the string and its length, which can be used for compile-time string processing:
+String literal operators take a pointer to the string and its length, which we can use for compile-time string processing:

 #include <cstdint>